sandervdwnl/lyricsfinder/readme.md

   </a>
 </p>

-> Find songs lyrics with the help of a plblic API
+> Find songs lyrics with the help of a public API lyrics.ovh
+> >
+>API consuming app with the use of cURL
+>

 ## Author